 He closed his eyes and nodded slowly, giving inward assent.

-“Raymond.
+The buzzing sound then went quieter and the voice refined itself, now sounding more like the messenger’s ordinary speaking voice.
+“Yes, Raymond.
 I am Vanessa.
 I speak on behalf of my Queen.
-Her daughter, the firstborn is missing.”
+Her daughter, the firstborn, is missing.”

-Then several other voices spoke with her and repeated the words, “firstborn is missing.”
+Then several other voices spoke with her and repeated the words, “Firstborn is missing.”

-Raymond spoke back in a low voice, “missing?
+Raymond spoke back in a low voice, “Missing?
 A fairy?
 Can you repeat that sentence?”

 Vanessa spoke again.
-“Raymond, one of our kind and status should not have to repeat herself to you.
+“Raymond, one who is of our kind and status should not have to repeat herself to you.
 Did you not tell me you were prepared for this conversation?
 The Queen’s firstborn daughter is missing.
 She has been stolen.”

-Raymond asked, “and do you know by whom and by what means?”
+“And do you know by whom and by what means?”

 “We know little about him.
 But he is dead now.
 He was killed unlawfully by one of our own who descended to your world without permission in pursuit of the child.
 We believe this fairy has become corrupt and we have lost contact with her.
 The culprit used a form of witchcraft that we are still striving to analyse correctly.”